jothi-prasath/bash-scripts/README.md

 2. 0x0 - Command-line tool for uploading file/url/standard-output to 0x0.st
 3. jpg2heic - Script that converts all .jpg format in current directory to .heic format.
 4. heic2jpg - Script that converts all .heic format in current directory to .jpg format.
+5. set-tdp - Script that sets tdp for ryzen processors using ryzenadj.

 Please refer to the comments within each script file for a detailed explanation of its purpose, usage, and any requirements or dependencies.